top of page

 My Journey

-"If you find a book you really want to read but it hasn’t been written yet, then you must write it." ~ Toni Morrison
+"If you find a book you really want to read but it hasn’t been written yet, then you must write it."
+Toni Morrison

-Kitchen in Beirut: a Memoir
+Kitchen in Beirut; a Memoir Braving Cultural Crossroads

 by Cecile Sarruf